Program Advisory Council

 Fairclough hopes the next generation of fashion creatives truly understand that diversity and inclusion isn’t a gimmick.
 It must be implemented across the board from designers to stylists, photographers, magazine editors and buyers.
 True change occurs when we all have a seat at the table.

-Nina Boccia (external link, opens in new window)
+Nina Boccia (external link)

-Director of Marketing, KPMG Architects
+Director of Marketing, KPMB Architects

 Lynda Friendly